 By participating in this program, you agree to the CHWB’s Gracious Space policy.
 Unless otherwise noted, all CHWB Digital Education programs hosted via Zoom are recorded and made available for on-demand viewing on WellbeingNetwork.org.
 If you prefer to be left out of the program’s recording, please leave your camera and microphone off for the duration of the program.

 About the Program Presenter

-Caroline Chomanics is a passionate horticulturalist in the Central Florida community having earned her degree in Landscape and Horticulture Technology from Valencia College and has earned her Bachelor’s degree in Environmental Studies and Sustainable Urbanism from Rollins College.
-She developed her horticultural skills while living for 4 years at a Historic Botanical Garden, Nehrling Gardens in Gotha, Florida.
-Since 2015, Caroline has been Program Manager to Fleet Farming, an urban agriculture program that transforms lawns into farms.
-She also acts as Chief Administrative Officer to IDEAS For Us which develops, funds, and scales environmental action projects in the focus areas of energy, water, food, waste, and ecology.
-When she is not farming, she is honored to be the gardening teacher at Inspiring Minds Day School, teaching children about the wonders of the natural world.
+Caroline Chomanics is a passionate horticulturalist in the Central Florida community having earned her degree in Landscape and Horticulture Technology from Valencia College and has earned her bachelor’s degree in Environmental Studies and Sustainable Urbanism from Rollins College.
+She developed her horticultural skills while living for four years at Nehrling Gardens, a historic botanical garden in Gotha, Florida.
+Since 2015, Chomanics has been program manager to Fleet Farming, an urban agriculture program that transforms lawns into farms.
+She also acts as chief administrative officer to IDEAS For Us, which develops, funds, and scales environmental action projects in the focus areas of energy, water, food, waste, and ecology.
+When she is not farming, Chomanics is honored to be the gardening teacher at Inspiring Minds Day School, teaching children about the wonders of the natural world.